hashbang/book/content/docs/security/Strategy.md

 ### Fault Tolerance

 It should be possible to destroy any single server at any time with minimal user facing disruption.
-The Netflix idea of "monkey testing" should be something we strive to replicate.
+The Netflix idea of "chaos monkey" testing should be something we strive to replicate.

 #### Examples